 - Am I comfortable talking and being around this lawyer?

-- Does the lawyer have experience with claims at the Independent Assessment Process?
+- Does the lawyer have experience with claims?

 - Did the lawyer speak with you in a normal language, or did he use legal language that you didn’t understand?